Nigeria's Senate approves president's nominee for anti-corruption chief

 The Senate approved Abdulrasheed Bawa, a regional head of the Economic and Financial Crimes Commission (EFCC), in a voice vote.

-The EFCC investigates and prosecutes corruption in Africa’s largest oil exporter and its biggest economy, which has grappled with endemic graft for decades.
+The EFCC investigates and prosecutes corruption in Africa’s largest oil exporter and its biggest economy.
+Bawa will now take charge of a string of high-profile investigations, including into alleged wrongdoing by P&ID, a gas firm with a $10 billion arbitration award that Nigeria is working to overturn.

 “I am versed in the investigation of advance fee fraud, money laundering, public sector corruption and other financial crime-related issues,” he said during the confirmation.

+Buhari suspended the previous EFCC chief, Ibrahim Magu, last year after allegations that he had diverted funds recovered by the agency into private pockets, charges Magu’s lawyer has denied.

+Nigeria has struggled for decades with endemic corruption.
+Last year, the government announced plans to form an agency to manage the money and assets seized domestically or returned from abroad following anti-corruption investigations to prevent further misuse of the assets.

-Reporting By Camillus Eboh, writing by Libby George; Editing by Jon Boyle and Gareth Jones
+Reporting by Camillus Eboh in Abuja with additional reporting by Alexis Akwagyiram in Lagos, writing by Libby George, editing by Gareth Jones and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.